 In Lesson 4, Ed's class determines their project goals and action plan.
-PLEASE SEE Battery Recycling portfolio page 1.
+Please see Recycling Batteries portfolio page 1.
 The class wants to inform the community of the impact of the pollution on the ecosystem and build awareness for stopping the pollution.

 In Lesson 5 and 6 students combine their science process, math, and language skills as they investigate their selected project through research and experimentation.
 Ed's class used the library, Internet and local environmental agencies to determine the impact.
 Students worked with the local water agency to collect data on water quality.
 The students charted and graphed the data, comparing it with other data released by the agency.
-PLEASE SEE Battery Recycling portfolio page 15.
+Please see Recycling Batteries portfolio page 15.

 The class invited a naturalist to share their work in trying to restore the plants and animals in the wetlands.
 They even had a councilman explain how the city council was trying to clean up the local waterways.
-PLEASE SEE Our Starfish portfolio page 6.
+Please see Our Starfish portfolio page 6.